decentraland/old-documentation/_posts/blockchain-integration/2020-02-17-get-a-wallet.md

 All wallets have a public and private key.
 A public key Is a unique identifier for your wallet and it looks like this: **0xcba113f589805095a892ecefdb4eb83eff45d98**.
 It is basically a name that you can share freely with others and it’s used to direct assets to your wallet.

-<span style="text-align:center;display:block">You can localize your wallet address clicking on the extension icon in your browser, and then clicking on your wallet name with the public key to copy it to clipboard</span>
+<span style="text-align:center;display:block">You can localize your wallet address clicking on the extension icon in your browser, and then clicking on your wallet name with the public key to copy it to clipboard:</span>

 <img src="/images/media/get-a-wallet-public-key-1.png" style="max-width: 50%;margin: 2rem auto;display: block;">

-<span style="text-align:center;display:block">Or clicking on your account options</span>
+<span style="text-align:center;display:block">Or by clicking on your account details:</span>

 <img src="/images/media/get-a-wallet-public-key-2.png" style="margin: 2rem auto;display: block; width: 90%;">

-TThe private key is used by your wallet to sign each transaction and certify that it was truly sent by you.
+The private key is used by your wallet to sign each transaction and certify that it was truly sent by you.
 It is also used to restore your wallet in case you forget your password.

 Keep in mind that a digital wallet is like a bank account, so make sure you **don’t forget your password, or backup phrase.
 Keep them in a safe place and don’t share them with anyone.**